ManuelAnge10/app-dev/README.md

 **Pokemon Series**

 *Summary*
-It's about a 10 year old boy named Ash Kethum with his trusted partner pikachu to become a pokemon master, while also meeting friends along his way, and new pokemon on his team, Also being chase down by a group of people called team Rocket named jessie and james with there own trusted partner meowth in order to catch pikachu but they keep failing over and over again.
+It's about a 10 year old boy named Ash Ketchum with his trusted partner pikachu to become a pokemon master, while also meeting friends along his way, and new pokemon on his team, Also being chase down by a group of people called team Rocket named jessie and james with there own trusted partner meowth in order to catch pikachu but they keep failing over and over again.